anuj-ti/report/report.md

 8. Make the Connector Profile a first-class citizen in DevFlows (source: 18).
 id: 7a2101eafdd6697bcdb6ae66f3bf62cd

-Comment: Lost of information is lost from ans when asked for numbered list with dates
 ```
+Comment: Lots of information is lost from ans when asked for numbered list with dates
+Checked the trace, the chunks are fine but in the reduce step it is not able to extract the information

-Date June 26
+### Date June 26

 ```
 question: what is devflows?
 answer: I am not able to answer your question at the moment.
 id: 5330c16afc012a36df317ec8c770e006

-Comment: sometimes the llm is busy (will look into it)
 ```
+Checked the traces, here also the chunks contains devflows but we are not able to extract the information

-Date June 16
+### Date June 16

 ```
 question: LIst the AWS services that Devflows uses